cameronneylon/music/readme.md

 this popular text in
 its liturgical form.
 Fairly wide choral range (bottom D for basses, top A for Sopranos and some quite challenging harmonies.
+  * [Dona Nobis Pacem](Choral/Dona_Nobis_Pacem/) - A piece for 40 part choir setting
+  the Dona nobis pacem text.
+The choirs are arranged in the same layout as Tallis' /Spem in Alium/ for practical reasons.
+The piece is designed to be easy to rehearse and is largely built around a set of rounds.
+Needs some cleaning up towards the end.
   * [Gloria in excelsis](Choral/Gloria_in_Excelsis/) - In process version of a non-liturgical setting of the Gloria text.
 Needs cleaning up and tidying.
 Choir and organ in this version.